apache/datafusion-ballista/dev/release/README.md

 #### If the release is not approved

-If the release is not approved, fix whatever the problem is, merge changelog changes into master if there is any and try again with the next RC number.
+If the release is not approved, fix whatever the problem is, merge changelog changes into main if there is any and try again with the next RC number.

 ## Finalize the release